 Her many duties at Avalon include teachings second and third grade Language Arts, serving as the school Registrar and overseeing operation of the school’s office.
 She resides in Chevy Chase with her husband, Jim, and three sons, James, Charles (Avalon ’07), and William (Avalon ’11).

-Matthew Stroot continues to bring his extensive and dynamic teaching skills to the Middle and Upper Schools this year, including English and Composition, Math, Latin, and Algebra II.
-His twelve years of classroom experience is augmented by more than a decade’s work as a coach.
+Matt’s seventeen years of classroom experience is augmented by more than two decade’s work as a coach.
 His success leading a local swim team, the Cedarbrook Seahawks, to division championships was reflected in the successful inaugural year of the swim team he established at his alma mater, The Heights School, and as coach of the junior varsity basketball team.
 Matt earned his B.A. from Wake Forest University, where he majored in English.
-He also captained the college’s club swim team and worked with the homeless at the Samaritan Inn, a men’s shelter in the Winston-Salem area.
+He also aided in growing the college’s club swim team and worked with the homeless at the Samaritan Inn, a men’s shelter in the Winston-Salem area.

 Tom Tobin’s love of language is reflected in his history, which includes more than a decade of teaching English at all levels of the curriculum at Springbrook High School, where he designed and implemented the English component of the International Baccalaureate curriculum, the school’s signature program.
-Now in his seventh year at Avalon, Tom brings his experience to the Upper School English program, including its AP and Honors sections, as well Journalism.
-A graduate of the Georgetown University with a B.A. in English literature, he received an M.P.A. from the George Washington University and a M.Ed. from the University of Maryland.
-Tom lives in Aspen Hill with his wife, Grainne, and his four children.
-His sons, Matthew (Avalon’16), Daniel (Avalon'18), and Liam (Avalon ’20) attend the school, and their daughter, Maggie, is at Brookewood.